neoFuzz/coh-account-portal/README.md

 * Open the command line, navigate to the directory where you extracted the repository and run `npm install`.
 This will download required dependencies.

 * Configuration is stored in the `.env` file.
 Edit the file and update some of the values.
 Just put some random typing as your KEY and IV values.
+    * To use HTTPS and SSL, you need to create a self-signed certificate or obtain one from an SSL provider.
+Then edit the KEY and CERTIFICATE to have correct the file paths.

 * Run the Account Portal web server with `npm run start`